yogitagupta27/CarPoolingSystem/README.md

 # NOTE

 This repository contains a folder "BACKEND" which is the backend of the complete CarPooling System.
-Backend is Spring Boot.
+Server side is in Spring Boot- Java.
-After cloning the repository remove save the "BACKEND" folder to any other path to run the Angular Application
+After cloning the repository remove & save the "BACKEND" folder to any other path to run the Angular Application

 # Front